 Perineal tears are common during childbirth, especially for first-time mothers.
 The tears vary in severity and typically heal with proper care.

-Perineal tears refer to lacerations or cuts in the tissue between the vagina and anus during childbirth.
+Perineal tears refer to lacerations or breaches in the tissue between the vagina and anus during childbirth.

-Perineal tears are categorised by their depth and severity.
-This helps doctors determine the appropriate treatment and care needed.
+Perineal tears are categorised by depth and severity, which helps doctors determine the appropriate treatment and care.

 Perineal tear repair involves suturing the torn tissue to aid in healing and prevent complications.
 Minor tears may heal with basic stitches, while third and fourth-degree tears require surgical repair.
 Proper repair reduces the risk of infection and supports a smoother recovery for the mother.